SAP/ui5-tooling/README.md

 Questions?
 Check the [FAQ](#faq)!

+## Working with the UI5 Build and Development Tooling
+When developing a UI5 project locally, you should use the UI5 Server (`ui5 serve`) and not the UI5 Builder (`ui5 build`).
+Building a project should only ever be required when deploying it.

+However, you might have good reasons to also use the UI5 Builder during development.
+In such cases feel free to let us know!
+Maybe your use case could be covered by a future enhancement of the UI5 Server.

 ## Project Configuration
 For details about how to configure a UI5 project (e.g. using a ui5.yaml) see [ui5-project - Configuration](https://github.com/SAP/ui5-project#configuration).